Industry News

 FDA Updates Articles

-The U.S. Food and Drug Administration has approved Belbuca (buprenorphine) buccal film for patients with severe chronic pain.
+The U.S. Food and Drug Administration has approved Roche’s Actemra (tocilizumab), the first treatment for adult patients with giant cell arteritis.